 Below are pictures of a Northern Pocket Gopher.

 For more information on rats, to test your rat knowledge or to review the history of rat control in Alberta please click to visit the Alberta Agriculture and Rural Development Rat Information website.

-Mountain View County does not have a bounty on coyotes.
-The County does offer a Coyote Predation Management program, however, which allows for the distribution of restricted toxicants in cases of confirmed predation.
-The overall goal of the program is to eliminate predatory coyotes, but not a general reduction in population, therefore only cases with confirmed predation of livestock are eligible for use of toxicants.
+Mountain View County does not have a bounty on coyotes, however, the County does offer a Coyote Predation Management program, which allows for the distribution of restricted toxicants in cases of confirmed predation.
+The overall goal of the program is to eliminate predatory coyotes, but not a general reduction in population, therefore only cases with confirmed coyote predation of livestock are eligible for use of toxicants.
 Situations involving pets or nuisance coyotes are not eligible for this program.
 All other predation cases such as cougar, wolf, and bear are handled by Alberta Sustainable Resource Development.
-A compensation program for livestock losses of Coyote Predation operated by Sustainable Resource Development no longer exists.
+The compensation program for livestock losses of Coyote Predation operated by Sustainable Resource Development no longer exists.

 Cultural control of Ground Squirrels has shown limited success.
 Some research has been conducted on the effect of tall vegetation on ground squirrel populations and movements.
 The data, while limited, indicates that squirrels may move out of tall vegetation stands to more open grass fields.
 This would indicate that overgrazing could intensify an existing problem.
 Once ground squirrels have been removed from a crop area, re-invasion can be substantially slowed by destroying their old burrow systems through deep tillage.